HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/03-Scheduling/06-Taints-and-Tolerations.md

 - Pod to node relationship and how you can restrict what pods are placed on what nodes.

 #### Taints and Tolerations are used to set restrictions on what pods can be scheduled on a node.
+- Taint is a label of nodes that repels the pods if they don’t have matching toleration label
+- Toleration label on the pod ensures that the pod *can* be deployed to the node that has the matching taint label
 - Only pods which are tolerant to the particular taint on a node will get scheduled on that node.

   ![tandt](../../images/tandt.PNG)